Hello

 2018–2017 — Fellow in Humanities Analytics, Dept. of English, Carnegie Mellon University.

-2018 — Helped to inaugurate a new minor in Humanities Analytics (HumAn) for English undergraduates at Carnegie Mellon University with David Kaufer.
+2018 — Helped to inaugurate a new minor in Humanities Analytics (HumAn) for English undergraduates at Carnegie Mellon University with Professor David Kaufer.

 2018 — Co-curated The Frankenstein Complex to celebrate the 200th anniversary of Mary Shelley’s novel.